Robert Crews

 I write and teach about global history and politics, focusing on Afghanistan, Russia, Central Asia, South Asia, and Islam.

-In 2023-2024, my courses include History 5N: The Global Refugee Crisis, History 207B/307B: The Irish and the World, History 201A/301A: The Global Drug Wars, and History 209s: Research Seminar for Majors.
+In 2024-2025, my courses include Russia's Muslim Frontiers, The Irish and the World, The Global Drug Wars, and Global History: The Modern Age (History 1C).

 I am the author of Afghan Modern: The History of a Global Nation (Belknap Press of Harvard University Press, 2015) and For Prophet and Tsar: Islam and Empire in Russia and Central Asia (Harvard University Press, 2006) - in Russian translation as За пророка и царя: ислам и империя в России и Центральной Азии (Москва: Новое литературное обозрение, 2020) and co-editor of Under the Drones: Modern Lives in the Afghanistan-Pakistan Borderlands (Harvard University Press, 2012) and The Taliban and the Crisis of Afghanistan (Harvard University Press, 2008).

-My work has also appeared in Foreign Affairs, Foreign Policy, The New York Times, The Washington Post, and The New Paradigm
+My work has also appeared in Foreign Affairs, Foreign Policy, The New York Times, The Washington Post, and The New Paradigm.

 I have served as Director of the Center for Russian, East European, and Eurasian Studies and the Abbasi Program in Islamic Studies at Stanford.